petemill/petemill-personal/pages/projects/glamour-magazine-app/index.md

 ---
-title: Magazine Apps
+title: "Apps: Vogue, GQ, and Glamour"
 sort: 060
 ---

-## Responsible for:
+## Responsible for
 - Creating a publishing workflow
 - Creating an end-to-end prototype
 - Hiring and managing front-end developers